cloud-sniper/cloud-sniper/terraform/stacks/open-security-groups/README.md

 # OPEN SECURITY GROUPS AUTOMATION

-This is the automated detection stack for open security groups.
-This stack integrates cloudwatch event with a lambda function.
+This is the detection stack for open security groups.
+It integrates CloudWatch events with a Lambda function.